 I worked as an editor, sub-editor and writer for many years on magazines and newspapers in London, the Netherlands and my native Cork, Ireland.
-I hated it.
+It’s a strange industry that both observes the world and shapes it.
 There was also a pocket of time where I trained as a director in a London off-West End theatre.
 That was as fantastic as it was bonkers.

-Writing fiction is something I’ve done since I was a kid – the earliest story I kept for posterity was about a sad dog.
-But I’ve only started writing in a focused way in the past couple of years, thanks to a fantastic writing group.
+Writing fiction is something I’ve done since I was a kid – the earliest story I kept for posterity was about a sad labrador (please form an orderly queue, publishing houses).
+But I’ve only started writing in a focused way in the past few years, thanks to a fantastic writing group.

-This blog is a sharing of the information I stumble across as part of a steep writing learning curve, the occasional book review when something makes an impression and the odd cheeky plug for any little personal victories.
-Don’t expect too much wisdom as I’m just a beginner too.
-But what I do know is that if it’s what you want to do, you should put in the hours, be fearless (that’s the truly hard part) – and throw it out there.
+This blog is a sharing of the information I stumble across as part of a steep learning curve, the occasional book review when something makes an impression and the odd cheeky plug for any little personal victories.
+Apologies in advance for those.

 Thanks for reading,